 After operating for years without a clear legal framework, NATO's 28 member states are moving closer to officially applying the law of armed conflict to cyber warfare, a move that would have far-reaching consequences on how military operations are conducted in the digital age.

-"The allies will be in a position to express themselves in a sense that international law applies to cyberspace," Christian Lifländer, a policy officer with the Cyber Defense Section at NATO headquarters, told Deutsche Welle at the in Bonn this Wednesday (02.07.2014).
+"The allies will be in a position to express themselves in a sense that international law applies to cyberspace," Christian Lifländer, a policy officer with the Cyber Defense Section at NATO headquarters, told Deutsche Welle at the Global Media Forum in Bonn this Wednesday (02.07.2014).
 He was responding to a question about what the alliance will propose at its September summit in Wales.

 "NATO cannot make laws - but the allies can express their support for international law," Lifländer said, specifically mentioning the law of armed conflict.